 If you wish to make a planned gift, consider letting the Development staff at Howard Center know of your intentions.
 While not required, there are several benefits to you in having this conversation.
 First, you can be assured that your philanthropy will have the effect you want.
 Second, knowing your plans allows Howard Center to keep you abreast of current programs during your lifetime.
 And third, Howard Center will be able to acknowledge your generosity by including you as a member of the Howard Legacy Society, named in honor of the agency’s founder, Louisa May Howard, who began the Ladies Aid Society in Burlington in 1873.

-For more information on gift planning, please contact Sarah Kruger, Assistant Director of Development, by e-mail at SKruger@howardcenter.org or by calling 802.488.6913.
+For more information on gift planning, please contact Mike Glod, Senior Development and Communications Director, by e-mail at MGlod@howardcenter.org or by calling 802.488.6905.

 Honoring a Life’s Work With a Legacy Gift